pratt-sark/CurriculumVitae/README.md

 ## Learn More About Me

-I'm passionate about computer science and enjoy working with various web development technologies and deep learning.
+I'm passionate about computer science and enjoy working with various web development technologies and research on NLP with deep learning.
 Connect with me on GitHub and LinkedIn to learn more about my projects and experiences.

 ---
 **GitHub:** [https://github.com/pratt-sark](https://github.com/pratt-sark)